 Funds raised through NB Doctors Cycling Against Cancer are used to enhance healthcare for patients treated by the Dr. Sheldon H. Rubin Oncology Clinic and the Oncology Inpatient Unit.

-Since 2014, the 17,000-square-foot clinic at The Moncton Hospital offers advanced care for cancer patients and their families from the Greater Moncton and surrounding areas.
+Since 2014, the 17,000-square-foot clinic at has been offering advanced care for cancer patients and their families from the Greater Moncton and surrounding areas.
+A significant percentage of patients are referred by the Miramichi Health Centre.
 The Moncton Hospital provides one of the most active medical oncology services in New Brunswick.

-Patient visits to the Dr. Sheldon H. Rubin Oncology Clinic has increased 70 percent since it opened in 2014.
-This increase is primarily due more successful treatments.
-In 2016 there were roughly 17,000 patient visits.
-As visits increased, the previous treatment area located on the sixth floor of The Moncton Hospital became unable to accommodate family members who accompanied loved ones during their treatment.
-The new facility offers 28 treatment stations in a large open space, allowing patients to have someone stay with them during their two to three-hour treatments.
+Patient visits to the Dr. Sheldon H. Rubin Oncology Clinic has increased 45 percent since it opened in 2014.
+In 2018-19 there were over 18,000 patient visits.
+This increase is primarily due to patients living longer thanks to new innovation and treatments.
+The clinic offers 28 treatment stations in a large open space, allowing patients to have someone stay with them during their two to three-hour treatments.

-Among many other improvements, the clinic has increased its exam rooms from 7 to 12 and added research space and Oncology Pharmacy services.
+The clinic increased its exam rooms from 7 to 12 and added research space and Oncology Pharmacy services.
 The Friends of The Moncton Hospital Foundation contributed $6 million to the project and $3.5 million was provided by the provincial government.

-The clinic was named the Dr. Sheldon H. Rubin Oncology Clinic in 2017 to honour New Brunswick’s first oncologist.
+The clinic was renamed the Dr. Sheldon H. Rubin Oncology Clinic in 2017 to honour New Brunswick’s first oncologist.